Sarsay/dhil.github.io/posts/2015-07-19-closed-handlers-for-algebraic-effects-in-links.md

 links> recover(helpMe);
 Just("Thanks!") : [|Just:String|_|]
 ```
 The handler `recover` ignores the failure and resumes execution of the computation.
 Albeit, it is seldomly a sound idea to ignore an exception, but this example hints that handlers assign semantics to computations.
 The operations are entirely abstract, it is the handlers that instantiate operations with a concrete implementation.
-The key insight is that we can think of computations as trees where the nodes are operations and leaves are concrete results.
+Intuitively, we can think of computations as trees where the nodes are operations and leaves are concrete values.
 In other words, an abstract computation is a syntactical structure.

 ### Handling Choice
 In this section we will look at a slightly more interesting example of how we may use handlers to change the semantics of a computation.
 Consider the following computation: